craigsilver1337-ship-it/Rekt-Protect/README.md

 <br/>

-> ### _**REKT Shield is a self-healing digital immune system for Solana.** 11 autonomous AI agents — modeled after the human immune system — work in a coordinated swarm to predict, detect, defend, and self-heal against threats.
+> ### _**REKT PROTECT is a self-healing digital immune system for Solana.** 11 autonomous AI agents — modeled after the human immune system — work in a coordinated swarm to predict, detect, defend, and self-heal against threats.
 From rug pulls to state-sponsored hackers (Lazarus Group/DPRK), every attack vector is covered with zero human intervention._

 <br/>